camario25/camario25.github.io/README.md

-On this solo project, I learned more about making websites than ever before.
-First I made a wireframe by hand.
-I talked to a classmate and we whiteboarded and we looked through the internet for examples of other portfolio pages.
-We each took what we liked and made our wire frame.
+On this solo project, I learned a great deal about making a website.

-The html layout was straight forward after the wireframe.
-I put the elements that I knew I would need in order from top to bottom.
-I made special notes where flexbox would come in handy from making elements go from vertical to horizontal.
-This is where I created special div's that would help make flexbox easier.
+I created a wireframe and I put the elements that I knew I would need in order from top to bottom.
+I made special notes where CSS flexbox would come in handy from making elements go from vertical to horizontal.

-For this project I decided to experiment with bootstrap for the first time ever.
-I spent about a half of a day reading documentation on how to use it on a website.
-I decided to use if for my carousel.
-I went I got it to work and even embeded a song of mine from soundcloud.
-Kay suggested that I even out the images sizes as they rotate.
-Adjusting the css on the embeded souncloud link turned out to be more difficult than I thought but made it work.

-Next I decided to learn about font awesome, also my first experience with it.
-I spent more time reading documentation and got it to work.
-I learned that I had to switch to the latest fontawesome in order to get the latest logos that I wanted.

-CSS was long and tedious.
-I will say that I was able to use pieces of my former projects to piece the html and css together.
-That helped save time.  but CSS was still slow in order to make the design I wanted.
-And it was ongoing even after because as soon as I made any change, the css had to be adjusted.
+I use boostrap for the carousel and font awesome for the logos.

-Another aspect of Webdesign that I learned for the first time was how to use an external font not from Google.
-I downloaded the otc files, then converted them to woff and woff2 files and connected them to my website.
-All this was brand new and took some time to learn and make work.
+I also used an external font by downloading the otc files and then converting them to woff and woff2 files.

-I am proud of the random cloud generator.
-I can adjust the many of it's characteristics and for future development I plan to allow the user to change the speed of the clouds.
+I created a random cloud generator to add some animation.
+For future development, I plan to allow the user to change the speed and quantity of the clouds.